MYAzrak/FifthElementInterviews/README.md

 ### Device Check Component

 The device-check component (`DeviceCheckComponent`) ensures the functionality of key candidate devices:

 - Webcam Functionality: Verifies that the webcam is working and utilizes [face-api.js](https://github.com/justadudewhohacks/face-api.js) to make sure that candidate's face is visible
 - Microphone Functionality: Checks that the microphone is operational

+### ID Verification Component

+The id-verification component (`IdVerificationComponent`) handles the following:

+- Name matching: Extracts the name from the ID using using [tesseract.js](https://github.com/naptha/tesseract.js#tesseractjs) and matches it with the name provided in the beginning.
+- Face matching: Verifies that the face showing on the webcam is the same face provided on the ID using [face-api.js](https://github.com/justadudewhohacks/face-api.js).